-Claiming a breakthrough in operability and scalability Polkadot attracts a lot of minds eager to build Polkadot dApps within its network.
-It is especially attractive for open finance developers seeking to create a full market of DeFi on Polkadot.
+Claiming a breakthrough in operability and scalability Polkadot attracts a lot of minds eager to build dApps on Polkadot within its network.
+It is especially attractive for open finance developers seeking to create a full market of DeFi on Polkadot (read about DeFi derivatives).

 The first thing you should know is that the Polkadot Relay chain itself does not support any Polkadot smart contract framework.
 However, the arbitrary state transitions inserted into parachains do offer such support.
 This technology will be released shortly and will allow for building dApps on a Polkadot parachain.

 For now, it is recommended to use one of the existing technologies and prepare your future Polkadot dApp to be ready when the parachain starts.

 Smart contracts are a core for any decentralized application development.
 The Polkadot system is very complex and tiered, but there are a few ways to deploy smart contracts on Polkadot:

 - Develop smart contracts in any language compiled to WASM (Java, Go, etc.)

 - Develop dApp using Substrate Ink contracts pallet